 A highly competitive salary commensurate with qualifications and experience will be offered, in addition to annual leave and medical benefits.

 The University only accepts online application for the above post.
 Applicants should apply online and upload an up-to-date C.V.
-Review of applications will start as soon as possible and continue until February 15, 2021, or until the post is filled, whichever is earlier.
+Review of applications will commence as soon as possible and continue until April 30, 2021, or until the post is filled, whichever is earlier.